 The export trade includes grain, woodchips, logs, aluminium ingots and livestock, while import commodities are alumina, liquid pitch and fertiliser products.

 The Port's close proximity to shipping lanes and deep-water approaches provides unimpeded access right to the entrance of the harbour basin.

 The Port is served by both road and rail systems, which bypass the City of Portland to allow 24-hour access.
 It delivers $2.5 billion into the region and the nation each year - a figure that will continue to grow.

-Port of Portland welcomed the cruise ship MV Pacific Eden on 6 February 2016.
-We now have a further five cruise vessels lined up to visit the Port of Portland over the next two-years.
+Port of Portland welcomed the cruise ship MV Europa 2 on the 2nd of January 2017.
+We now have a further six cruise vessels lined up to visit the Port of Portland over the next two-years.